serverlesstechnology/cqrs-demo/README.md

 docker build -t cqrs-srvrls .
 ```

-Ensure that the Postgres docker image is running, then start a new docker container using the new image.
+Ensure that the Postgres docker image is running, then start a new docker container using the created image.
 ```shell
 docker run --rm --network=host cqrs-srvrls
 ```

 Use the `test_lambda.sh` script in the `curl` directory to test the lambda container.
 The application is designed to be deployed using an AWS API Gateway proxy integration or Lambda Function URL.
-These use the v2.0 of the AWS Lamba proxy integration more information on
+These use the v2.0 of the AWS Lamba proxy integration, more information on
 [this format is available here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format).